pepo087/test/README.md

-simple snmp for ricoh printers
+simple snmp for ricoh printersa